 A bridge is also known as a fixed partial denture.
 It is a way of replacing a missing tooth by fixing the false tooth or teeth to an adjacent tooth or teeth.
 There are a number of ways of making bridges and they can range from the very simple to the extremely complex.

 These are the traditional way of replacing missing teeth.
 They can be classified as complete dentures, where all the teeth in the upper or lower jaws are replaced, or partial dentures which replace a few missing teeth and fit round the remaining teeth.
 Partial dentures may be made from acrylic (plastic) or a cobalt/chrome alloy.

 Sometimes, a tooth cannot be saved or a patient does not wish it to be saved.
 We undertake all but the most complex surgical exctractions in-house.
-If you are nervous about the procedure, it can be perfomed under intravenous sedation.

 These can range from a quick polish to remove staining to elaborate and complex reconstructions of a patient's entire smile.
 We have extensive experience of cosmetic procedures with a large library of photographs to demonstrate cases we have carried out.
 We use the Evolution home bleaching systems having found them to be the best available.
 We do not use in-surgery systems since they are costly, less effective than the at-home systems and often associated with extreme sensitivity.
 Feel free to discuss with your dentist any cosmetic requirements you have.